terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 ---
 ```

-* To use a Control Plane IP and/or a Virtual IP Subnet, you must add the following snippets to the kind `VCDCluster` spec section.
+* To use a Control Plane IP and/or a Virtual IP Subnet, you must add the following snippets to the kind `VcloudCluster` spec section.
 The [proposed example][cluster]
   is not using this feature, so you must add a correct value for the `CONTROL_PLANE_IP` and/or `VIRTUAL_IP_SUBNET` placeholders:

 ```yaml